Terminal

 S&P 500

 Primary risk barometer.
-Druckenmiller combines price action with earnings revision momentum, credit conditions, and Fed liquidity.
+Price action combined with earnings revision momentum, credit conditions, and Fed liquidity provides the most complete picture of equity market risk.

 NASDAQ 100